The best osteoporosis prevention strategy is to gain as much bone mass as possible when young -- by eating the right foods and exercising.

 Calcium retention is relatively low in toddlers and slowly increases as puberty approaches.
 The development of eating patterns associated with adequate calcium intake are most important at this stage of development.

 The optimal levels of calcium intake at this age is between 1200 and 1500 mg a day.
 Establishing good dietary patterns is critical at this age.

-Opportunities for osteoporosis prevention later in life are well described by Dr. Carolyn DeMarco, M.D., in chapter 12 of "A Physician's Perspective on Bone Building”
+Opportunities for osteoporosis prevention later in life are well described by Dr. Carolyn DeMarco, M.D., in chapter 12 of "A Physician's Perspective on Bone Building."

 It is important to maintain a good exercise regimen and to improve nutrition during this period.
 This is a critical decade for maintaining maximum bone mass, bone strength and bone structure.

-Many people aged 40 to 50 experience increased stress and allow their exercise and nutritional regimens slide.
+Many people aged 40 to 50 experience increased stress and allow their exercise and nutritional regimens to slide.

-At this stage, diet, calcium supplements and core exercise for both strength and balance are vitally important for future posture and structure.
+At this stage, diet, stress reduction, calcium supplements and core exercise for both strength and balance are vitally important for future posture and structure.

-each and every day.
 Stress reduction and deep sleep are important.